svetzay/Navigation-Bar/README.md

 ● ES6 and CSS

-● Displays the current time of the selected city.
+● Displays the current time and date of the selected city.